After taking a year off, Espinosa Premium Cigars’ La Bomba Warhead is back.

 Perhaps the most distinctive feature of the La Bomba Warhead line is the packaging, which was explained by Espinosa Cigars in a press release when the brand debated in 2013:

 The packaging is inspired by several themes in the World War II era.
 When unraveled, the foot band on the cigar is revealed to be in the form of a bomb.
 This “bomb” features nose art or aircraft graffiti, which was common in this era.
-Most prominent is the shark-face which is a reference to the Flying Tigers, the 1st American Volunteer Group, who would paint the shark-faces on their military aircrafts.
+Most prominent is the shark-face which is a reference to the Flying Tigers, the 1st American Volunteer Group, who would paint the shark-faces on their military aircraft.

 There have now been four different vitolas released in the 601 La Bomba Warhead line.